eug/import/README.md

-# importish
+# import.sh
 A import system for shell script.

 ## About
 This project implements an import system for shell script, allowing to import specific functions and/or set alias for it.
-The current version only supports BASH, but can easily extended for any alternative.
+The current version only supports BASH, but can be easily extended for any alternative.
 Also, some guidelines must be followed to avoid possible conflicts during the usage.

 ## Basic usage
 - Use the command ```./spec <module.sh>``` to list which functions are available.